 Here, $\Delta{}x$ is a one-pixel shift in the $x$-direction and $S$ are the panoptic labels.
 After dilating $\text{B}^x$ by a $k\times{}k$ kernel (with $k=3$) to account for imperfect edge localization, we define

 and define $w^y_p$ similarly for the $y$-direction.
 Our panoptic-edge-aware smoothness loss is then defined as

 In this formulation, $w^x_p$ and $w^y_p$ are 0 (i) around panoptic boundaries, allowing depth discontinuities, and (ii) at unlabeled regions, where variations in depth are not penalized.
-This promotes smooth depth estimates in the \emph{interior} of each object.
-Thus, our loss in~\cref{eq:panedge_smooth} guides the depth estimation to smoothly fill in areas between valid lidar pixels supervised via $\mathcal{L}_{\text{logL1}}$, while allowing sharp transitions between adjacent objects.
+This promotes smooth depth estimates in object \emph{interior}.
+Thus, our loss in~\eqref{eq:panedge_smooth} guides depth estimation to smoothly fill in areas between valid lidar pixels supervised via $\mathcal{L}_{\text{logL1}}$, while allowing sharp transitions between adjacent objects.

-\PAR{Total loss.} Finally, the outlier-robust depth loss is weighted together with our smoothness losses as follows:
+\PAR{Total loss.} Finally, the outlier-robust depth loss is weighted together with our smoothness losses as